Blueberry Simple Syrup For Coffee

 How I settled on this recipe

-I tested this with light brown sugar first thinking the warmth would complement the berry.
-It dulled the delicate floral quality that makes blueberry simple syrup worth making over a plain simple syrup.
-White sugar was the clear winner for it.
-I settled on cooking the berries directly into the syrup rather than cold-infusing them after a side-by-side that showed dramatically more flavor from the cooked method.
+For a blueberry simple syrup for coffee, white sugar was the clear winner for it.
+I settled on cooking the berries altogether with the simple syrup and that added dramatically more flavor from the cooked method.

 Blueberries are naturally mild and sweet, so a 1 to 1 gives you enough sugar to carry the flavor without tipping into overly sweet.
-This formula dissolves quickly in cold drinks, incorporates smoothly into a latte, and has just enough body to cling lightly to pancakes.
+This formula dissolves quickly in coffee and latte, and has just enough body to cling lightly to pancakes too.
 If you want to understand how ratio affects the final texture and use, my simple syrup ratio guide covers it properly.

-For a thicker blueberry pancake syrup, use 2 cups sugar to 1 cup water.
+For a thicker blueberry simple syrup for pancakes, use 2 cups sugar to 1 cup water.
 The consistency shifts noticeably as it pours more slowly and pools on a plate rather than running off.
 The stronger ratio is too sweet in an iced coffee but exactly right drizzled over a waffle.

 - Fresh or frozen blueberries – both work well and I use them interchangeably depending on what I have.
 Fresh blueberries in peak season give a slightly brighter, more fragrant berry syrup.
 Frozen blueberries release more juice immediately on heating and produce a deeper, more consistent color year-round.